-One half of our team is based in Germany and the other half is in India, but both offices have a similar culture: working closely together (both are one-room offices), problem-solving in real-time, and lots of making each other laugh.
+Half of our team is based in Germany and the other half is in India, but both offices have a similar culture: working closely together (literally, in one-room offices), problem-solving in real-time, and making each other laugh.
 When one person needs help, it doesn’t take long before they have several colleagues looking over their shoulder.
 When someone is telling a story or sharing some feedback, most people’s headphones are out.
-In short, by necessity, our culture is characterized by honesty, trust and fun.
+In short, by necessity, our workplace culture is honest, trustful, and fun.

 And now we are suddenly, every single one of us, alone in the home office.
 No coffee in the morning or beer after work, no personal conversations, no horrible attempts at waste-bin basketball.

 So our challenge has been: how do we manage to maintain our culture now?
 And how do we manage to keep productivity high?
 Because we are firmly convinced that fun and meaning at work are THE motivating factor and add-to the productivity of an entire company.

 Apart from our Slack Channel “#random” and our WhatsApp group “Funward”, in which we share all the funny thoughts we have or memes we come across, we’ve introduced daily video conferencing.
 Here, we not only talk about tasks and results, but also about personal matters and more.
 We encourage our team to be even more proactive in dealing with any problems or challenges.
 We plan what we will do when we are “free” again.